Tesla loses $408 million in second quarter even as car sales set a record

-Tesla continues lose money as it sells more cars.
+Tesla continues to lose money as it sells more cars.
 On Wednesday, the electric car company announced a second-quarter net loss of $408 million.

 Tesla bulls say that’s a welcome improvement compared with losses of more than $702 million in the previous quarter and $742 million in the second quarter of 2018.
 To Tesla bears, it shows the company can’t earn annual profits under its current structure and business strategy.
 Tesla’s share price dropped 11% in after-hours trading.